j-christl/MnistToImgFiles/README.md

 # MnistToImgFiles
-Small python 3 tool to load the MNIST dataset from keras and save each entry to a .png file.
+Small python 3 tool to load the MNIST dataset from keras and save each entry to a .png file using matplotlib.
 This might be helpful if you are building a neural network for handwriting detection using the MNIST dataset and want to look at the numbers represented by the data quickly.

 ## Usage